Skip to main content

 uv add lemonade-sdk[dev]

 Lemonade on Strix Halo does not require Torch for GGUF+ROCm, but it is useful for other LLM related tools.
 Pinning the ROCm wheel extras index in your pyproject.toml helps resolve some dependency extras cleanly when you pull lemonade-sdk.
 This also avoids installing about 1GB of extra nvidia tools and libraries that will never be used with an AMD GPU.
+(Updated: 10/25/25 To remove conflicts between lemonade and other libraries, we removed the uv add torch –index https://download.pytorch.org/whl/nightly/rocm7.0/ and so now a whole bunch of nvidia cuda packages will come down the pipe with lemonade.
+This consumes space, but is simpler than trying to maintain torch dependencies which are not used for lemonade.

 Run Lemonade in the Background (screen)